gmlewis/godot-liverpool-rummy/README.md

 and he recently mentioned [Amp free](https://ampcode.com/free) which has completely changed the way I now think about AI agents.
 I've tried many of them and wasted hundreds of dollars on them, so I was super reluctant to try Amp.
 Now that they have a free tier, I decided to try it out.
-Wow, am I impressed.
+Wow, am I impressed with the "smart" version (using my $10 credits)!
+It really was helpful.
+I'm finding that the "free" version is significantly less helpful because of its dramatically-smaller context window.
+The "smart" version was decidedly helpful, whereas the "free" version either will fail because of too much context or just spits out some slop that demonstrates a lack-of-understanding of the full picture.
-With Amp, I'm hoping to complete this game in the order of weeks instead of months.
+However, I'm hoping that Amp can help me finish this project in the order of weeks instead of months.
 Thank you, Thorsten!

 # Documentation